Understanding the Nevada franchise tax

 Nevada doesn't impose a franchise tax on businesses, setting it apart from states like Delaware and New York.
 This absence offers real advantages for companies considering where to establish operations or expand their business presence.

-However, Nevada businesses may still face compliance obligations like annual list filing with the Nevada Secretary of State and taxes such as the Commerce Tax, Modified Business Tax, and Sales and Use Tax.
+However, Nevada businesses still face compliance obligations, such as Annual List filings with the Nevada Secretary of State, and taxes, such as the Commerce Tax, Modified Business Tax, and Sales and Use Tax.

 Key obligations for Nevada businesses